diku-dk/futhark-book/language.rst

 When To Use In-Place Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are used to programming in impure languages, in-place updates may
+If you are used to programming in impure languages, in-place updates
-seem a natural and convenient tool that you may use frequently.
-However,
+may seem a natural and convenient tool that you may use
-Futhark is a functional array language, and should be used as such.
+frequently.
+However, Futhark is a functional array language, and
-In-place updates are restricted to simple cases that the compiler is
+should be used as such.
+In-place updates are restricted to simple
-able to analyze, and should only be used when absolutely necessary.
-Many
+cases that the compiler is able to analyze, and should only be used
-interesting and complicated Futhark programs can be written without
+when absolutely necessary.
+Most Futhark programs are written without
 making use of in-place updates at all.

 Typically, we use in-place updates to express efficiently sequential